 First things first, if you are looking at buying an LG notebook in Canada, buy it from Online Electronics Inc. They are based in Ontario, but from what I understand they do or will soon sell to the United States.
 (As a side note, LG will be coming to the US in the next 3-4 months after their non-compete with IBM ends).

-http://onlineelectronicsinc.com/) were absolutly great while I was looking into this.
+The guys at Online Electronics Inc. (http://onlineelectronicsinc.com/) were absolutly great while I was looking into this.
 They did everything from installing Linux on a notebook to test for me (couldn’t find any info if it worked or not), promising no-dead pixels, to passing on several price drops from LG to me and saving me a couple of hundred bucks – after I was already buying the notebook.
 They went the extra mile, and were great to deal with.
 I think this is important when spending the kind of cash notebooks cost these days.
 Ask for Jeff!
 They are putting up pricelist stuff soonish, right now their site doesn’t have info on the LG’s, but you can contact them for pricing.

 Anyway, on to the notebook.
 It arrived and as promised, no dead pixels.
 Beautiful screen…at least as bright as the Sony XBrite, but without the shiny reflective screen.
 It’s a 200 nitt screen, for those keeping track.
 Very crisp – probably due to the SXGA+ (1040×1500… sooo nice), and very vibrant colors, they just jump right out.
 I actually turned the screen brightness down while using the notebook in low-light conditions because it was so bright.
 The screen has 8 brightness settings.